Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-09-18-Inverse_PINN.md

 ## The Forward Problem

-The forward problem represents the traditional engineering simulation workflow.
+The **forward problem represents the traditional engineering simulation workflow**.
 In this setting, the geometry, material properties (e.g., thermal conductivity), boundary conditions (e.g., applied heat flux), and governing partial differential equations (PDEs) are known.

-The objective is to compute the resulting state field of the system.
+The **objective is to compute the resulting state field of the system.**

 For example: